 “If you sell software as a product, you do it once.
 You can’t be sure whether the same customer will buy this software again.
 Besides, you don’t know the exact scale of your product’s use.
 For instance, you Thus, you lose part of the revenue.
 The SaaS business model solves this problem using subscriptions.
 The owners of the SaaS companies know which services their clients use and how often”, says Oleksii Glib, CEO at Acropolium.

-How does the Software as a Service business model work?
+How does the SaaS business model work?
 Read on, and you will find out about its peculiarities and benefits.